LOGOS: LLM-driven End-to-End Grounded Theory Development and Schema Induction for Qualitative Research: Method

 \textbf{Workflow.} Each iteration proceeds in four stages: (1) \textbf{Candidate Generation}: up to $10$ candidates are generated for each of the ($\leq 20$) codes in the previous codebook; (2) \textbf{Pool Assembly \& Pruning}: all candidates are aggregated, deduplicated, and pruned to $\leq 200$; (3) \textbf{LLM-based Revision}: the datapoint and candidate pool are passed to the LLM to propose a refined set of $\leq 20$ codes; (4) \textbf{Output Validation}: the result is parsed and validated.

 \textbf{Candidate Generation.} For a code connected in the relation graph, we retrieve (a) up to $5$ semantically similar codes (similarity $\geq 0.6$), ranked by a hybrid score

-where $S_{\text{semantic}} \in [0.6, 1.0]$ and $S_{\text{freq-norm}}$ is global frequency (number of datapoints the code appeared in) normalized to $[0,1]$; and (b) up to $5$ graph-based codes (parents, children, siblings), ranked by frequency.
-For unconnected codes, we retrieve the top $10$ scoring codes from semantic code retrieval process.
+where $S_{\text{semantic}} = \cos\bigl(\mathbf{e}(c), \mathbf{e}(c')\bigr) \in [0.6, 1.0]$ is the cosine similarity between the embedding of the current code $c$ and a candidate code $c'$ (using the same \texttt{Qwen3-embed-0.6B} encoder), and $S_{\text{freq-norm}}$ is the global frequency of $c'$ (number of datapoints the code appeared in) normalized to $[0,1]$; and (b) up to $5$ graph-based codes (parents, children, siblings), ranked by frequency.
+For unconnected codes, we retrieve the top $10$ scoring codes from the semantic code retrieval process.
 If fewer candidates exist, we keep the available set.

 \textbf{Candidate Pool.} Across $\leq 20$ previous codes, this yields at most $200$ candidates.
 After deduplication, we rank by the hybrid score and prune to the top $200$.
 The final pool can be represented either as a flat list or a dictionary keyed by original codes.